wendycao411/leetcode_tracker/README.md

 - set that day's count to any non-negative number
 - perfect for adjusting missed logs or syncing with real-world progress

+### Debugger ('debugger.js')

+view your past logs! we can't easily access the log files in scriptable, so this displays your log data in a clear table format.

 ## Getting Started

 1. download Scriptable from the App Store